EpicEricEE/typst-marge/src/sidenote.typ

   }
 }

-/// A sidenote to be placed onto the page margin.
+/// A sidenote to be placed in the page margin.
 ///
-/// If this note ends up on the right margin of a page with width `auto`, it
+/// If this note ends up on the right margin of a page with width set to
-/// cannot be placed automatically.
-In this case, the page's `background` or
+/// `auto`, it cannot be placed automatically.
+In this case, the page's
-/// `foreground` should be set to the `container` value of this package.
+/// `background` or `foreground` should be set to the include the `container`
+/// provided by this package.
 ///
 /// There are two correction mechanisms in place:
 /// - When two notes would overlap, the second one is moved down to avoid this.
 /// - When a note would overflow into the bottom margin, it is moved up.
 Any
-///   previous notes, that this note would now overlap with, are also moved up.
+///   previous notes that this note would now overlap with are also moved up.
 ///
 /// # Parameters:
 /// - `side`: The margin where the note should be placed.